LuBolin/tp/docs/UserGuide.md

 </box>

 --------------------------------------------------------------------------------------------------------------------
-## Patron Commands
+## Person Commands
-A patron has a **name, phone number, email, address, membership status** and optionally, **tags**.
+A person has a **name, phone number, email, address, membership status** and optionally, **tags**.

 <box type="note" seamless>

 **Note:**

-Patrons with the same phone number will be counted as **duplicate** patrons.
+KrustyKrab does not allow more than 1 person to have the same phone number.

 </box>

 <br>

-### Adding a patron: `padd`
+### Adding a person: `padd`

-Adds a patron to the patrons list.
+Adds a person to the persons list.

 Format: `padd n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [m/IS_MEMBER] [t/TAG]…​`

 <box type="tip" seamless>

 **Tips:**
-- A patron's default membership status is false unless you set it to true.
+- A person's default membership status is false unless you set it to true.
-- A patron can have any number of tags (including 0)
+- A person can have any number of tags (including 0)

 </box>